-When you start putting hours into your endgame you will find that your Middlegame as well as general chess understanding will get better.
+When you start putting hours into your endgame you will find that your Middlegame, as well as general chess understanding, will get better.
 That’s why the simplest way for many under 2200 players to improve at chess is to spend a bit more time on chess endings.
 It is a very effective recipe.

 Many chess players that do spend time on endgames don’t study the right types of positions.
-They study complicated, uncommon endgames such as the two knights vs. two bishops’ endings with unbalanced pawn structure or two minor pieces and few pawns vs. the Queen and a pawn.
+They study complicated, uncommon endgames such as the two knights vs. two bishops’ endings with unbalanced pawn structure or two minor pieces.
+Also, few pawns vs. the Queen and a pawn.
 There are a lot of variations of these endgames and the chances are you won’t face it on regular basis.

 To achieve progress faster you should spend time wisely studying only the important positions.
 Most under 2200 rated players would benefit from understanding the following positions: